 This is one of the most common reasons why you have brown spots on your lawn.
 Dog urine is loaded with nitrogen.
 That is why it can cause a lot of damage to your lawn grass.
 Moreover, brown spots due to dog urine burns have brown centers and a dark green outer ring.

 The brown spots in your lawn can also expose themselves when annual weeds such as foxtail, crabgrass, and annual bluegrass start to die back.
 This cycle is natural.
-However, it can be avoided by proper lawn care.
+However, it can be avoided by hiring professional grounds maintenance company that take proper care of your lawn.

 Foot Traffic and Forgotten Toys